 Be Prepared!
 What to bring to camp

-All of the equipment needed for the various activities that boys will take part in during the day is provided.
-Boys will only need to bring a few items with them each morning.
-Please make sure that all personal items are labeled with your son’s name and hometown.
+All of the equipment needed for the various activities that Scouts will take part in during the day is provided.
+Scouts will only need to bring a few items with them each morning.
+Please make sure that all personal items are labeled with your child’s name and hometown.
 This makes it much easier to identify lost items.

-Items each boy should bring to camp include:
+Items each Scout should bring to camp include: